holoviz/holoviz/doc/contribute.md

 Scheduled Github actions have been set up to run on Sundays on most of the packages maintained by the group.
 This means that checking the *Status Dashboard* on a Monday morning is the right time to get an appreciation of the state of the test/build/docs workflows across the projects.

-#### Lumen AE5 Monitor

-The [Lumen AE5 Monitor](https://monitor.pyviz.demo.anaconda.com/dashboard) is a dashboard that helps monitor the state and performance of the deployments.

 #### Deployments